 About 2-5% of women who conceived with IVF will have an ectopic pregnancy.

 Age is the primary factor that most affects IVF success rate.
-Women younger than age 35 have 50-60% chance of having a baby with first IVF cycle.
-Women who do not get success in first IVF cycle still has a very good chance of getting pregnant on second, third and subsequent cycles of IVF.
+Women younger than age 35 have a 50-60% chance of having a baby with the first IVF cycle.
+Women who do not get success in the first IVF cycle still have a very good chance of getting pregnant on the second, third, and subsequent cycles of IVF.

-According to SOCIETY FOR ASSISTED REPRODUCTIVE TECHNOLOGY (SART) clinical report the average cumulative live birth percentage and chance of live birth from IVF by age are
+According to SOCIETY FOR ASSISTED REPRODUCTIVE TECHNOLOGY (SART) clinical report, the average cumulative live birth percentage and the chance of live birth from IVF by age are

 55% for women under 35